Bira/octopus-carnival/_drafts/dfrpg-adventurers-knight.md

 mandatory.
 Few things are more dangerous in the battlefield than a ST 17+ Weapon Master Knight who focuses on a single big swingy weapon like a polearm or two-handed sword.
-By the time the wizard finishes charging that fireball, all enemies will already be dead.
+By the time the wizard finishes charging that fireball, all enemies in the field will already be dead.

 No matter your specific build, you definitely want to spend quirk points on extra money for an armor upgrade.